 Compare model statistics and visualize results.

-Learn about feature selection algorithms, such as sequential feature selection.
+Learn about feature selection algorithms and explore the functions available for feature selection.

 Perform Bayesian optimization using a fit function